djc/askama/book/src/configuration.md

 [general]
 # Directories to search for templates, relative to the crate root.
 dirs = ["templates"]
-# Unless you add a `-` in a block, whitespace won't be trimmed.
+# Unless you add a `-` in a block, whitespace characters won't be trimmed.
 whitespace = "preserve"
 ```